 - It acts as a base that powers various Spring-based projects such as Spring Boot, Spring GraphQL, Spring Cloud, etc.

 Q.9 What is the Spring IOC Container?

 The container is at the core of the Spring Framework.
 It is the container that creates the objects, binds them, configures them, and be in charge of their complete life cycle, which is from creation until the end.

-The Spring container uses the Dependency Injection to manage the components that create an application.
-The container gets directions for which objects to create, set, and call by reading the configuration metadata given either by Java annotations, Java code or by an XML.
+The Spring container uses Dependency Injection to manage the components that create an application.
+The container gets directions for which objects to create, set, and call by reading the configuration metadata given either by Java annotations, Java code or an XML.

 Q.10 What is a Dependency Injection?